solo-io/gloo/docs/content/guides/traffic_management/destination_types/rest_endpoint/_index.md

 ## Setup

-Let's configure Gloo to route to a single, static Upstream.
-In this case, we'll route requests through Gloo to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.
+Let's configure Gloo Edge to route to a single, static Upstream.
+In this case, we'll route requests through Gloo Edge to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.

 {{< readfile file="/static/content/setup_notes" markdown="true">}}

-If you haven't already deployed Gloo and an example swagger service on Kubernetes, [go back to the Hello World]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}) guide and run through it to get the Pet Store application deployed.
+If you haven't already deployed Gloo Edge and an example swagger service on Kubernetes, [go back to the Hello World]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}) guide and run through it to get the Pet Store application deployed.

 ---

 ## Configure function routing

-Now that we've seen the traditional routing functionality of Gloo (i.e. API-to-service), let's try doing some function routing.
+Now that we've seen the traditional routing functionality of Gloo Edge (i.e. API-to-service), let's try doing some function routing.

 Let's take a look at the Upstream that was created for our petstore service: